Columbia building facade

 There are two types of awards often referred to as Fellowships: Scholarships, which are credited towards tuition and do not require a work commitment; and Assistantships, which include a work commitment and a salary (see below for salary ranges).

 • SIPA scholarships are open to all incoming applicants regardless of citizenship.
 SIPA scholarship awards are based on a combination of merit and financial need, and SIPA considers all admitted applicants for all applicable scholarships at the time of admission, provided that they indicate on their application for admission that they want to be considered for funding.
 The only requirement for most awards is to complete and submit the application for admission and all supporting materials by the appropriate deadline.
-US citizens and permanent residents should complete a FAFSA for the applicable academic year.
+US citizens and permanent residents must complete a FAFSA for the applicable academic year.

 SIPA’s funding resources are limited, and awards are competitive.
 Although all admitted students are meritorious, SIPA cannot fund all students, and almost all awards cover only a portion of costs.